 In addition, component size clauses are allowed which cause the array to be packed, by specifying a smaller value.
-A first case is for component size values in the range 1 through 63.
+The cases in which this is allowed are for component size values in the range 1 through 63.
 The value specified must not be smaller than the Size of the subtype.
 GNAT will accurately honor all packing requests in this range.
 For example, if we have: